tkshnwesper/harveyindent/README.md

 #### Changing the default unindent symbol

-This can be done by giving an option `-u` followed by the symbol in quotes.
+The default unindent symbol is `#~`.
+This can be changed by giving an option `-u` followed by the symbol in quotes.

 For example,